OpenBankingUK/read-write-api-docs-pub/resources-and-data-models/aisp/Accounts.md

         * Where "UK.OBIE.BICFI" is populated as the SchemeName, the Identification field **must** be populated with the BIC.
 * The SecondaryIdentification field is used to identify an account in addition to the primary Account/Identification field.
 SecondaryIdentification may be populated with a roll number for building societies, or a currency code where an account has multiple currency sub-accounts.
 * The `SwitchStatus` field is used to indicate that an account is undergoing an account switch.
-  * An ASPSP may populate this field with the value `UK.OBIE.NotSwitced` to indicate that the account has not been switched.
+* An ASPSP may populate this field with the value `UK.CASS.NotSwitced` to indicate that the account has not been switched.
-  * An ASPSP may populate this field with the value `UK.OBIE.SwitchStarted` if the account has started undergoing a switching process.
-  * If subsequently the account switch is cancelled or failed, the ASPSP may populate the field with the value `UK.OBIE.NotSwitched` once it is aware of the cancellation or failure.
-  * Once an account switch has been completed, an ASPSP may populate this field with the value `UK.OBIE.SwitchCompleted`
+* Once an account switch has been completed, an ASPSP may populate this field with the value `UK.CASS.SwitchCompleted`

 ### Permission Codes